Request or Transfer Records To or From the Department of Veterans Affairs

 When you’re an active duty, National Guard, or Reserve service member, and you leave military service, the Department of Defense sends some information to the Department of Veterans Affairs.
 Depending on your health history and dates of service, the VA may access your DOD electronic health record.

-If you're not eligible for VA health care, bring paper copies of your health record to your new provider.
+If you aren’t eligible for VA health care, bring paper copies of your health record to your new provider.
 To get copies of your health record, you can:

 How to Request Your Records From the VA